-Orrstown has a team of fraud analysts that work around the clock, 24 hours a day, monitoring your purchase activity.
-We also score each transaction to see the potential for fraud and will contact you if we believe your spending pattern is abnormal.
-We call this feature Fraud Watch Plus.
+Orrstown has a team of fraud analysts that work around the clock to monitor purchase activity.
+We also score each transaction to see the potential for fraud and we'll contact you if we find something that doesn't look right.
+We call this feature Fraud Protection.

 Lost Your Debit Card?

 If you need to report a lost, stolen, or compromised Debit Card we ask that you do ALL of the following.

 - First, use our Mobile or Online Systems (Manage Card) to disable your Debit Card.